esimtips

 Quick Verdict

 For Bali in 2026, the strongest combination of price and network is Travelsim Asia at $10.99 for 5 GB / 30 days on Telkomsel and XL — the two networks with the best Bali coverage, tested directly in Canggu and Uluwatu (May 2026).
 For flat per-day “unlimited” pricing, Holafly offers 3-day passes at $11.70 — but Holafly does not publish its daily Fair Usage Policy threshold, which is widely assumed to be ~2–3 GB/day and varies by destination.
-Tethering is separately capped at 500 MB or 1 GB per day depending on plan.
+Tethering is separately capped at 1 GB per day — Holafly is the only provider here that limits hotspot separately.
 Most Bali travelers use 2–3 GB per day, so fixed 5–10 GB plans win on both price and predictability.

 What Actually Matters for Bali